BitVM/bitvm.github.io/bitvm2.md

 (Zoom in: Right click -> open in new tab)

 ### Limitation: Fees
 In the design above, a prover can steal some fees.
+In this scenario, the deposit is still safe, but the verifier lost their collateral.

 The attack scenario is as follows:
 - the prover is malicious